5 Great SARB035 Alternatives To Replace A Classic Seiko Model

 The automatic movement is pretty basic but a nice touch, with other features such as a Hardlex crystal and 30m of water resistance reasonably standard for a budget Seiko watch.

-Talking of budget, the good news with the Year-Round is that you can pick one up for as little as $135.
-At that price, it’s a real bargain for those that want a white dial Seiko watch that emulates the basic look and feel of the SARB.
+Talking of budget, the good news with the Year-Round is that you can pick one up for an excellent price.
+It’s a real bargain for those that want a white dial Seiko watch that emulates the basic look and feel of the SARB.
 It’s an easy budget recommendation from us!

 In Short: A classy dress watch from Orient that provides a great movement and a very similar clean white dial design.